-The most common issue in Windows Server 2008 is lack of free space in C drive.
-In this situation, nobody would like to back up, recreate partitions and restore everything, because it costs such as long time.
-There’s also potential data loss risk when restoring and verifying data.
-It can’t be better if you can resize partitions and increase C drive space in Server 2008 without losing programs and data.
-Searching by Google, you’ll find that many people encountered the same problem and they asked similar question:
+The most common issue in Windows Server 2008 is lack of free space in C: drive.
+In this situation, nobody would like to back up, recreate partitions and restore everything, because it costs such a long time.
+It can’t be better if you can increase C drive space in Server 2008 without losing programs and data.
+Searching by Google, you’ll find that many people encountered the same problem and they asked similar question such as:

 Theory of decreasing and increasing partition